 Bill Davis/News Danville’s Taylor Banbury, left, blocks a pass by Fairbanks’ Michaela Henderson in the second quarter of Saturday’s Division IV district championship at Westerville North High School.
-Purchase
+Buy Now

 Bill Davis/News Danville’s Jordan Elliott (00) dives in front of Fairbanks’ Kari Van Gorden for a loose ball in the first half of Saturday’s Division IV district championship game at Westerville North.
 The Panthers won, 42-38.
 Looking on are Danville’s Madison Banbury (34) and Julie Didinger (23).
-Purchase
+Buy Now

 WESTERVILLE — Looks can definitely be deceiving.